IWI Dan

 The IWI Dan is an Israeli bolt-action sniper rifle manufactured by Israel Weapons Industries (IWI).
-It is named after ancient city of Dan.
-The rifle is chambered for the powerful .338 Lapua Magnum cartridge and its main purpose is long-range sniping, and limited anti-material applications as well.
-The IWI DAN has sub-MOA accuracy at range of 1200 meters.
+It is named after the ancient city of Dan.
+The rifle is chambered for the .338 Lapua Magnum cartridge.

 The rifle was designed by Dr. Nehemia Sirkis with cooperation of the Israel Defense Forces special forces and is manufactured by Israel Weapons Industries and marketed worldwide.